Emergence of nonclassical radiation in strongly laser-driven quantum systems

 In this equation, $e_{k}$ and $m_{k}$ are the charges and masses of the particles (index $k$), with $U_{k\,k'}$ containing both, mutual particle-particle interaction and interaction of each particle with external longitudinal fields.
 The quantized electromagnetic field modes $j$ enter the Hamiltonian via $\omega_j \hat{N}_{j}$ ($\omega_j$ is the frequency and $\hat{N}_j$ the photon number operator).
 In intense fields, $\langle \hat{H}_{el} \rangle \sim \langle \hat{W}_{int}\rangle \ll \langle \hat{H}_{field}\rangle $, and we assume that the quantum state of light changes only weakly during the interaction compared to the initial state of light (the interacting electron is a small perturbation to the strong field) \cite{Tzur_2023}.
 This allows us to describe the total wavefunction containing both, the system’s ($x$) and light’s ($q$) degrees of freedom in a product form:

 where $\beta_j=c\sqrt{(2\pi\hbar/\omega_j V)}$ and $V$ is the quantization volume.
-While commonly the wavefunction is factorized into a purely electronic wavefunction and function for the light’s state, in above equation, $\psi^{el} (x,t)$ is the field-dressed electronic wavefunction of the system.
-This ansatz is very beneficial from the strong-field physics’ perspective, as it includes implicitly the impact of the strong fundamental driving field on the system and allows us to describe the systems’ response to the light field as a finite perturbation to the field.
+While commonly the wavefunction is factorized into a purely electronic wavefunction and function for the light’s state, in above equation, $\psi^{el} (x, \beta_j q_j, t)$ is the field-dressed electronic wavefunction of the system.

+This ansatz is very beneficial from the strong-field physics’ perspective, as it includes implicitly the impact of the strong fundamental driving field on the system and allows us to describe the systems’ response to the light field as a finite perturbation to the field (as $\beta_j q_j$ is proportional to te amplitude of the $j-$th mode).
 Specifically, field’s vector potential can be divided into a predominantly classical part, $A_{class}(t)$, the driving laser, and the modes of the emitted (harmonic) light, $\hat{A}_{\Omega}$.
-For the primary derivation, we consider one mode of the emitted light $\Omega$ with coordinates ($q$, $\beta$) and restrict ourselves to fields linearly polarized along the $x$-direction.
-We further apply a quantum optical analogue of the gauge transformation $\exp\{\mathrm{i}x\, e/(c\hbar) [A_{class}(t)+ \hat{A}_{\Omega}(t)]\}$ to write the time-dependent Schr\"odinger equation within the dipole approximation as
+For the primary derivation, we consider one mode of the emitted light $\Omega$ with coordinate $q$, \bl{parameter $\beta$}, and restrict ourselves to fields linearly polarized along the $x$-direction. \bl{We emphasize that we do not need to fundamentally restrict the derivation for the driving field to be purely classical.
+So far, it has remained unclear whether the nonclassical character of the harmonics (as experimentally observed) originates solely from “fluctuations” or nonclassical properties of the driver, which are “enhanced” upon upconversion \cite{Tzur_2023, Gorlach, Fang, Tzur_2024}.
+As we will demonstrate here, even a classical driver $A_{class}(t)$ can lead to generation of harmonics with nonclassical properties (squeezing, Wigner-negativity).} We further apply a quantum optical analogue of the gauge transformation $\exp\{\mathrm{i}x\, e/(c\hbar) [A_{class}(t)+ \hat{A}_{\Omega}(t)]\}$ to write the time-dependent Schr\"odinger equation within the dipole approximation as

 where $\hat{H}_0$ is the initial unperturbed Hamiltonian, $F_{classs}(t)=-(1/c)\cdot \dot{A}_{class} (t)$ and the force operator